Studio manager

 Studio manager, studio director, or studio head is a job title in various media-related professions, including design, advertising, and broadcasting.

 Design and advertising

-A design or advertising studio manager's responsibilities will typically include traffic management, by ensuring all briefs are dispatched in the studio according to a designer's skills and strengths and ensure all work is delivered promptly and to deadline to the relevant people.
-A design studio manager should have excellent organizational and communication skills and motivate their team by showing good leadership.
-The Manager should have a great understanding of how to both achieve and develop project briefs to achieve clients needs and successful design.
+A design or advertising studio manager's responsibilities typically include traffic management, ensuring all briefs are dispatched in the studio according to a designer's skills and strengths and that all work is delivered promptly and on deadline to the relevant people.

 The following are a studio manager's responsibilities: